HypeCheck

 Superfood

-Greens powder blend with no clinical evidence behind this specific product formula.
+Greens powder blend with mixed ingredients.
+Limited clinical evidence for the specific formula.

 Weak evidence